phuvf/oscpoint/README.md

 ## Actions and feedbacks

-> [!WARNING]
-> OSCPoint is still in beta.
-Use at your own risk!
->
-> Please share your feedback and any issues you encounter using the [issue tracker on GitHub](https://github.com/phuvf/oscpoint/issues).

 OSCPoint allows you to control PowerPoint using **actions**, and get information about the state of PowerPoint using **feedbacks**.

 See the [Actions](ACTIONS.md) and [Feedbacks](FEEDBACKS.md) files for full details.